workfi-tools/Protocol/docs/index.md

 - Stage: Kleros 2.0
 - Network: ETH
-- Substrate/Polkadot/Kusama ecosystem availability: may work on EVM parachains (not targeting them) TODO
+- Substrate/Polkadot/Kusama ecosystem availability: may work on EVM parachains (not targeting them)

 ##### 2.2.4.1.
+Description

+Kleros is an open-source online dispute resolution protocol that uses blockchain and crowdsourcing for fair arbitration of disputes.
+The Kleros is a general and multipurpose system that can be used in a wide variety of situations.
+Some examples of possible applications include:

+- Escrow
+- Micro tasking
+- Insurance
+- Oracle
+- Curated lists
+- Social Networks

+Kleros is designed to be a versatile dispute resolution platform and can function as a legal arbitration service.
+For example social media policy violations include spam prevention and mitigating policy breaches by requiring users to deposit money before the incident begins.
+Kleros can directly resolve the dispute, or if the context is not clearer, other options that persist like removing content can be specified directly in the smart contract.

+Kleros offers justice as a service(JaaS).
+Other crypto DApps can integrate Kleros to resolve disputes among their users.

+Pinakion(PNK) is the native token for Kleros.
+It is an ERC-20 token that has following use cases:

+- Staking: Judges stake PNK tokens to get selected to arbitrate the case.
+Their stake is slashed in case they do not give the correct judgment.
+- Governance: PNK token holders submit and vote on proposals to upgrade Kleros protocol.
+Each PNK token gives 1 vote to the holder.

+##### 2.2.4.2.
 Our differences

 - Kleros' value proposition is decentralized arbitration for dispute resolving;
   our vision is a more general as we consider dispute resolution a part of reputation system.
 A solution like Kleros might be used as a submodule of our system.

 #### 2.2.5.
 DREP Overview